 I’m looking forward to working with Editor, Allison Roe.
 She will be consulting with me as I piece together journal entries and begin writing a manuscript.

 My road to recovery, and my battle against cancer started one year ago today.
 At this time last year, I was recovering from a double mastectomy and reconstructive surgery.
 When I woke up from my five hour surgery, I was surrounded by my husband, my parents, and my dear friend Katie.
 Katie, a nurse at the same hospital, pulled some strings to get me a large, private room at the end of a quiet hall so I could rest peacefully through the night.

-Here’s a brief excerpt from my book, The Journey of My Jugs.
+Here’s a brief excerpt from my journal entries I affectionately call, The Journey of My Jugs.

 Waking up from surgery was a blur.
 I remember opening my eyes to find my family sitting in a large private hospital room at the end of a hallway.
 The surgery lasted five hours, two more hours than they planned.
 While my plastic surgeon was finishing his handiwork, the pathology report came back from the lab with devastating news.
 There were trace amounts of cancer found in three lymph nodes.
 The lab insisted on removing more lymph nodes so they could be tested.